Colossi of Memnon

 Both statues have been damaged over time with the faces and upper bodies now with minimal features left.
 The southern statue is a single piece of stone while the northern figure has 5 tiers of stone above the waist.
 These tiers are a different sandstone and is the result of a reconstruction attempt by the Roman Empire.

+You will pass the statues on your way to the Valley of the Kings.
 It is easily accessed as it is just off the road and usually has a number of tourists stopping to take photos.
+There is very little else at the site but it is well worth stopping to take photos as once at the site you realise just how tall the statues are.